Care to Explain: The Function of German Modal Particles

 "Where on earth, then, is the bus stop?"

-sounds complicated, old-timey, over the top, and far from intuitive.
+sounds complicated, old-timey, over the top, or far from intuitive.
 It sounds simple and natural with modal particles, especially as you won't have to alter the sentence structure at all - just add one particle on top of the other: "Wo ist denn bloß die Bushaltestelle?"
 Definitions of modal particles typically fail to highlight that it is actually most common to put several of them in a sentence, rather than one.
 In more complex situations than the bus stop scenario, you can stack three or more modal particles on top of each other.

 Imagine then, that with only about a dozen words you'd have to learn you could improve literally almost any social interaction you are having in the same way.
 Just combine the right number of modal particles, and you are showing that you care, by explaining where your action or your feeling - be it anger, enthusiasm or confusion - is coming from.
 These words are so opaque, so flexible and universal, so unobtrusive, so spontaneous and intuitive that everybody who knows the language barely notices they are using and hearing them.